Member Terms and Conditions (Website terms follow after):

 On termination of the Contract for any reason:

-12.1 the Subscriber shall immediately pay to Linda Bishopp all of Linda Bishopp’s outstanding unpaid invoices and interest and, in respect of Services supplied but for which no invoice has been submitted, The Therapists Network shall submit an invoice, which shall be payable by the Subscriber immediately on receipt;
+12.1 the Subscriber shall immediately pay to Claire Hirst all of Claire Hirst’s outstanding unpaid invoices and interest and, in respect of Services supplied but for which no invoice has been submitted, The Therapists Network shall submit an invoice, which shall be payable by the Subscriber immediately on receipt;

 12.3 the accrued rights, remedies, obligations and liabilities of the parties as at expiry or termination shall be unaffected, including the right to claim damages in respect of any breach of the Contract which existed at or before the date of termination or expiry; and